A Framework for Understanding and Teaching Literacy

 Supporting the Development of Gourmet Literacy Chefs!

-~ Monthly Feature: Virtual Tours ~An innovative and exciting feature of this website is that it includes “virtual classroom visits” through the power of virtual tour technology.
+~ Special Feature: Virtual Tours ~An innovative and exciting feature of this website is that it includes “virtual classroom visits” through the power of virtual tour technology.

 Below are examples from across the elementary grades.
 Click on the images to visit the classrooms.
 Explore others by clicking the Virtual Tours tab.